-Residents who tamper with the locking mechanism on their doors endanger their own safety and the safety of other residents.
-Residents found tampering with locking mechanisms will be subject to the student conduct process and restitution costs for damages.
+Residents who tamper with the locking mechanism on their doors (by using the deadbolt to keep the door ajar, weighing down the door handle, or placing an item over the lock to disengage it) endanger their own safety and the safety of other residents.
+Residents found tampering with their locks will be subject to the student conduct process and restitution costs for damages.
 Residents cannot add/replace locks anywhere in their residence (this includes but is not limited to: doors, windows, closets, desks, etc.) that would prevent access or entry by University staff.
 In doing so, residents may be charged and subject to the student conduct process.